orcasgit/django-fernet-fields/doc/index.rst

 Ordering
 --------

-Ordering a queryset by an ``EncryptedField`` will appear to work, but it will order according to the encrypted data, not the decrypted value, which is not very useful and probably not desired.
+Ordering a queryset by an ``EncryptedField`` will not raise an error, but it will order according to the encrypted data, not the decrypted value, which is not very useful and probably not desired.

+Raising an error would be better, but there's no mechanism in Django for a field class to declare that it doesn't support ordering.
+It could be done easily enough with a custom queryset and model manager that overrides `order_by` to check the supplied field names.
+You might consider doing this for your models, if you're concerned that you might accidentally order by an ``EncryptedField`` and get junk ordering without noticing.

 Migrations